Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Autocomplete.md

 ---
-title: "Time- saving shortcuts"
+title: "Time-saving shortcuts"
 linkTitle: "How to use autocomplete"
 weight: 160
---- {{< TransferCFT/suitevariablesTransferCFTName  >}} offers several commands and options that enable you to work more quickly and efficiently.
+---{{< TransferCFT/suitevariablesTransferCFTName  >}} offers several commands and options that enable you to work more quickly and efficiently.
 The following sections describe:

 - [Using autocompletion](#Using)
 - [Using the `check `command](#Using2)